-by Ken Oakeson (Sr Embedded Systems)
+by Ken Oakeson (Sr Embedded Systems Engineer)

 A little over a week ago, a distributed denial-of-service (DDoS) left a large segment of the American population unable to access popular websites and services, such as Amazon.com, Netflix, The New York Times, Playstation and Xbox networks, PayPal, and Visa.
-The culprit wasn’t a handful of powerful computers with high-bandwidth connections to the web; rather, it was an estimated 100,000+ internet-connected devices that had been hijacked with malware sending a combined terabit of data every second at DNS provider Dyn.
+The culprit wasn’t a handful of powerful computers with high-bandwidth connections to the web; rather, it was an estimated 100,000+ internet-connected devices that had been hijacked with malware sending a combined terabit of data every second at the DNS provider Dyn.
 Without a DNS provider, computers are unable to convert a URL, such as paypal.com, into an IP address that computers need to communicate.

 If you’re developing devices that communicate via the Internet, a.k.a.
 Internet of Things (IoT) products or you’re considering development in the future, how do you ensure that somebody won’t use your product for nefarious purposes in the next internet attack?
-Although you cannot guarantee that your device is 100% hack-proof, you can start by determining what you want to protect against.
+Although you cannot guarantee that your IoT systems security is 100% hack-proof, you can start by determining what you want to protect against.
 A good low bar to clear would be to address threats that:

 1. Prevent your device from performing the task it was designed for, or